jackdesert/lyxblogger_oo/README.md

 LyXBlogger Demo
 ==============

-This is a LyXBlogger demo, given to Good Guide for a demonstration of my Object Oriented programming skills.
+This is a LyXBlogger(lyxblogger.nongnu.org) demo, given to Good Guide to demonstrate object oriented programming skills

 What's different in this version?